AnyLog-co/documentation/training/advanced/Network Setup.md

 Note: when messages are placed in the queue, the CLI prompt is extended by a plus (+) sign.
 The cpmmand `echo [mesage text]` will place the message text in the queue.
 The command `get echo queue` retrieves the messages and removes the plus sign.

+### The bind option in REST, TCP and Message Broker services
+The REST, TCP and Message Broker services can be configured to service one or two IPs.
+2 IPs are used when a node is communicating with peer on a local network as well as on the Internet.
+This document include 2 options: Policies where bind is false - to support multiple IPs where bind is true, to support a single IP.

 ## Master Node Configuration
 A _master node_ is an alternative to the blockchain.
 With a master node, the metadata is updated into and retrieved from